Exaiystic/projectplanningtask/README.md

 #### About us
 About us page created.

-styled and set up in universal theme.
+Styled and set up in universal theme.

+Added basic navbar.

 ## KNOWN ISSUES IN CURRENT VERSION: